hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 **Hortense** is the 3rd VSC Tier-1 cluster, following *muk* (hosted by HPC-UGent, 2012-2016) and *BrENIAC* (hosted by HPC-Leuven, 2016-2022).

-The first phase of Hortense is also named ``dodrio``.
+The Hortense cluster also has an internal name ``dodrio``.

 It is available since 2021, is hosted by Ghent University, and maintained and supported by the HPC-UGent team.
+In 2023, a second phase was added more than doubling the capacity of the system.

 Hardware details
 ----------------

-Hortense currently consists of 3+1 partitions:
+Hortense currently consists of following partitions:

 - ``dodrio/cpu_rome``: main partition:
-   - 294 workernodes, each with:
+   - 342 workernodes, each with:
        - 2x 64-core AMD Epyc 7H12 CPU 2.6 GHz (128 cores per node)
        - 256 GiB RAM (~2GB/core), no swap
        - 480 GB SSD local disk